spacetelescope/jwst/docs/jwst/stpipe/config_asdf.rst

    In the previous examples, one may have noted the line ``parameters: {}``.
-In neither example, and is a common situation when defining pipeline configurations, there is no need to set any of the parameters for the pipeline itself.
+In neither example, and is a common situation when defining pipeline parameterss, there is no need to set any of the parameters for the pipeline itself.
 However, the keyword ``parameters`` is required.
 As such, the value for ``parameters`` is defined as an empty dictionary, ``{}``.